 3. Structure your time

 This is where you need to be strict with yourself.
 Assign each section or each question a particular time limit which will help you complete the paper within the given time constraint.
 Don’t spend more time than you planned on a particular section/question else you won’t be able to give the next question your full attention and gain those extra marks.
-Also, leave any question that you are not sure about for the end.
+Also, leave any questions that you are not sure about for the end.
 Remember to spare out some time for the end so that you may go back over your answers and add in little notes or pieces of information where needed which could help you bump up your grade.

 4. Strategize the multiple choice questions.